"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Why is AIG-SC Being Created? ( )

-The desire for community also plays a role in sustaining interest in AIG-SC creation.
-For many participants, AIG-SC communities have enabled them to build new friendships, discuss sexual interests, or find purpose through community leadership.
+The desire for community also motivated creators to both join AIG-SC spaces and be active contributors among their peers.
+For many participants, AIG-SC communities enabled them to build new friendships, discuss sexual interests, or find purpose through community leadership.
 As \Pthirtyone{} summarized: \begin{quote}\pquote{[People] share their images and kind of make friends with each other, share tips like recommendations to other models or maybe other programs to run those models.
 And so it’s like a... community of the art that they make and how to make it.} \end{quote}

-Through community participation, participants forge meaningful bonds with others: \pquote{For months, we’ve been just talking almost every day... every single night, we would catch up \revision{[online]} and talk about whatever projects we’re working on and we would talk for hours.
-So, that’s what really drove me into this space}~(\Ptwelve{}).

-Online spaces for AI sexual content creation can also act as affinity groups for people with diverse sexual and gender presentations.
-What drew \Pthirtyfour{} in to their online community was that it was: \begin{quote} \pquote{basically a bunch of like, you know, gay nerds that were like, `Well, none of these tools... for making... big boobs are... working for making dicks.
-So, let’s see what we can do'}~(\Pthirtyfour{}). \end{quote}

-AIG-SC communities also allow people to share content without stigmatization: \pquote{I just like showing [AIG-SC] to strangers who are there for that stuff.
-Because otherwise... my friend’s like, 'Oh, what have you been doing?'
-'I’ve been making pornography.'
+AIG-SC communities also enabled a unique space for people to share sexual content without stigmatization: \pquote{I just like showing [AIG-SC] to strangers who are there for that stuff.
+Because otherwise... my friend’s like, `Oh, what have you been doing?' `I’ve been making pornography.'
 Like, that’s a bit weird [laughs]}~(\Ptwentysix{}).
+These spaces can act as affinity groups for people with diverse sexual and gender presentations.
+What drew \Pthirtyfour{} into their online community was that it was: \pquote{basically a bunch of gay nerds that were like, `Well, none of these tools for making big boobs are working for making dicks.
+So, let’s see what we can do'}~(\Pthirtyfour{}).
 However, despite this, several participants still ended conversations with the research team by remarking on the interview as a rare opportunity to speak openly with someone about this and the enjoyment it brought: ~\pquote{I don’t share this with anyone close to my personal life.
-This is...a weird hobby/gig thing I’m kind of moonlighting with.
+This is... a weird hobby/gig thing I’m kind of moonlighting with.
 So, it’s always fascinating to have an opportunity to kind of discuss it}~(\Ptwentynine{}).